 You hired smart people to do meaningful work: strategy, relationship building, creative problem-solving, client service.
 If those same people are spending a significant portion of their day on administrative tasks, formatting documents, copying data between systems, or generating routine reports, that's a sign AI can help.

 The goal isn't to replace your team.
 It's to free them from the busywork so they can focus on the work that actually drives revenue and growth.
+Our AI training sessions help teams adopt new tools with confidence.
 Most businesses that implement AI well see improvements in both productivity and employee satisfaction because people get to spend more time on the work they were hired to do.

 5. Your Growth Has Plateaued Despite Increased Effort